Admiral Cuomo prepares for war

 New York Governor Andrew Cuomo has apparently become unhinged by the primary challenge from the Left of “Sex and the City” co-star Cynthia Nixon.
 In an effort to get to the Left of Nixon, Cuomo has descended into a bizarre fantasy world.

-To stop the US Interior Department’s approval of offshore drilling, he vows “to commission a citizen fleet from throughout the state to go out and interfere with their federal {drilling} effort just as Winston Churchill did in Dunkirk…If you think I’m kidding, I’m not and I’m going to lead that citizen fleet”.
+To stop the Interior Department’s approval of offshore drilling, he vows “to commission a citizen fleet from throughout the state to go out and interfere with their federal [drilling] effort just as Winston Churchill did in Dunkirk…If you think I’m kidding, I’m not and I’m going to lead that citizen fleet.”

 Perhaps a Staten Island Ferry can be commandeered to serve as a fleet command vessel for Admiral Cuomo’s strike force. . . .

-Striking a macho pose the Governor informs us that he’s “a big tough Italian guy”.
+Striking a macho pose the Governor informs us that he’s “a big tough Italian guy.”
 He claims to have demonstrated this fact by shoveling 600 lbs. of snow in an hour.
 I can think of something else he’s shoveling and it smells a lot worse than snow.
-Moreover, isn’t that kind of rhetoric what the Left labels as “toxic masculinity” when Donald Trump brags about his physical fitness.
+Moreover, isn’t that kind of rhetoric what the Left labels as “toxic masculinity” when Donald Trump brags about his physical fitness?

-In the real world times are tough for many New Yorkers The poverty rates is 18.5% well above the national average of 11.3% The Governor’s ban on fracking and support for the recently enacted $15/hour minimum wage are job killers that target people seeking to rise out of poverty.
+In the real world times are tough for many New Yorkers The poverty rate is 18.5%, well above the national average of 11.3%.
+The Governor’s ban on fracking and support for the recently enacted $15/hour minimum wage are job killers that target people seeking to rise out of poverty.
 Cuomo has squandered billions in phony job development that enriched his supporters and offered few opportunities for residents of depressed areas Upstate.

 The betting is that Cuomo will be reelected but it’s somewhat less certain than it was earlier.
 A Quinnipiac University poll of primary voters shows Cuomo leading Nixon 50-27%.
 But that’s down from an earlier poll that had Nixon behind by 31%.